matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 In a well-structured HTML document, each `id` is only used once.
 This is important for `idref`s to work properly, since the browser or assistive technology needs to be able to find the single right element when following an `idref`.
 If there are multiple elements with the same `id`, this can lead to unexpected behavior.

-Making sure IDs are unique can be tricky: you might have multiple forms on a page that you reuse the same naming for, or another repeated structure that requires ARIA attributes.
+Making sure IDs are unique can be tricky: you might have multiple forms on a page that reuse the same naming, or another repeated structure that requires ARIA attributes.
 When that happens, consider a programmatic way to generate unique IDs, for example by prefixing them with the component name.

 ## IDs need to exist